-- 1. Women had to always appear in feminine attire when not playing or practicing. - 2.
-Boyish bobs were not allowed, and lipstick had to be worn at all times. - 3.
+1. Women had to always appear in feminine attire when not playing or practicing.

+- 2. Boyish bobs were not allowed, and lipstick had to be worn at all times. - 3.
 All social engagements had to be approved by the team chaperone. - 4.
 Baseball uniform skirts could be no shorter than six inches above the knee. - 5.
 Neither smoking nor drinking liquor was permitted.

-hree more rules you think players in the All-American Girls Professi onal Baseball • e might have had to abide by and explain why.
+Write three more rules you think players in the All-American Girls Professional Baseball League might have had to abide by and explain why.

-o you think these rules were different from those for male baseball part /hy do you think this was the case? players of the famous "swing style" songs of the day was the "Boogie Woogie Bugle Boy," a hit by the Andrews Sisters (above) in 1941.
+How do you think these rules were different from those for male baseball players of the day?
+Why do you think this was the case?

+The 1940's saw the rise of two distinctly different styles of music.
+Both were wildly popular and both reflected the mood of a nation at war.
+Swing style jazz was upbeat and danceable.
+Often performed by big bands using bass, drums, and lots of horns, it was fast and incited high-energy dancing in USO clubs and nightclubs everywhere.
+One of the most famous "swing style" songs of the day was the "Boogie Woogie Bugle Boy," a hit by the Andrews Sisters (above) in 1941.
 The song is about a street musician drafted into the army:

-"He was a famous trumpet man from old Chicago way

-He had a boogie style that no one else could play

-He was the top man at his craft

-But then his number came up

-and he was gone with the draft

-He's in the army now, a-blowin' reveille

-He's the boogie-woogie bugle boy of Company B"
+"He was a famous trumpet man from old Chicago way He had a boogie style that no one else could play He was the top man at his craft But then his number came up and he was gone with the draft He's in the army now, a-blowin' reveille He's the boogie-woogie bugle boy of Company B"